Hinterbrühl: Seegrotte

-Holdrichsmühle
+Höldrichsmühle

-Holdrichsmühle, an old mill, is a hotel in Hinterbrühl that was featured on the 24g Austrian definitive stamp of 1945 (SG936).
-Holdrichsmühle was a regular subject for postcards from the late 1890s onwards.
+Höldrichsmühle, an old mill, is a hotel in Hinterbrühl that was featured on the 24g Austrian definitive stamp of 1945 (SG936).
+Höldrichsmühle was a regular subject for postcards from the late 1890s onwards.
 Many of these cards claim an association with the composer Franz Schubert, and there have been various plaques and internal features in support of these claims.
 Early postcards claim that Schubert wrote Die schöne Müllerin here, later cards claim that it was Der Lindenbaum (from Winterreise).
-There is no documentary evidence to support these claims, though there is a claim in Deutsch's Schubert: Memoirs by his friends made by Hermann Rollett in 1897 that he had seen Franz Schubert at Holdrichsmühle around 1825 or 1826, when Rollett was aged seven.
+There is no documentary evidence to support these claims, though there is a claim in Deutsch's Schubert: Memoirs by his friends made by Hermann Rollett in 1897 that he had seen Franz Schubert at Höldrichsmühle around 1825 or 1826, when Rollett was aged seven.